Prayer I Believe

 Greatness of Jesus

 Prayer, I Believe, also means the greatness of Jesus, who is second to none.
 The prayer sentence states how Jesus is the main Creator who worked for the creation of humans and the creation of the heavens and the earth.

 So that it is clear from the greatness of God that is declared and acknowledged by His people.

-Therefore, one of the meanings in this prayer includes believing in Jesus who is great and powerful both above the heavens and under the earth and in no other name than God Himself who is able to conquer the world.
+Therefore, one of the meanings of this prayer includes believing in Jesus, who is great and powerful both above the heavens and under the earth, and in no other name than God Himself, who can conquer the world.

 Promise of Salvation

 The meaning of the next prayer, I Believe, is that it contains the promise of salvation in the Bible that God gave through His Son, namely the Lord Jesus, who was willing to sacrifice himself on the cross to atone for human sins.

 Therefore, this prayer gives the meaning of God’s great love for humans so that Lord Jesus’ sacrifice to help humans escape from sin and death.

 This is the greatest proof of the love of Jesus, and without realizing it, it turns out that in this prayer, it is given that this love is manifested through the sacrifice of Jesus.

 The next meaning of this prayer is the acknowledgment and notification that the Lord Jesus has risen to overcome death.
 In one sentence of the prayer, it is said: